 Taking a reasonable amount of time to consider your decisions before you make them and weighing the benefits and burdens with dating during a divorce may not only help you and your family law and custody case but can help you manage your new relationship without unnecessary complications.

 Our attorneys are available for an initial consultation.
-Please call us at (714) 937-1193 to immediately speak with us or complete our contact us form and we will get back to you immediately.
+Please call us to speak with us or complete our contact us form and we will get back to you immediately.
+We have offices in Orange County and Los Angeles.

 How about some more interesting reading?